Why I'm Sick of Hearing "Never Give Up"

-Giving up that nonsense made me the happiest I’ve ever been in my life.
+Giving up made me the happiest I've ever been in my life

-It was like hitting “reset” on my relationship to myself.
+It was like hitting "reset" on my relationship with myself.

-After that I spent 11 nights in hospital being prodded, poked, drip-fed, blood-transfused and colonically penetrated in order to stay alive.
+After that I spent 11 nights in the hospital being prodded, poked, drip-fed, blood-transfused, and colonically penetrated in order to stay alive.
 My happy bubble burst, but I emerged as a new man.
 I gave up on preparing to die and started preparing to get even.
-Two years later I turned those 11 nights in hospital into the inspiration for an award-winning (alright, award-nominated, sheesh) musical comedy show called “Chronic”.
-In doing that I had to give up my sense of fear and shame, and I must say I haven’t missed them.
+Two years later I turned those 11 nights in the hospital into the inspiration for an award-winning (alright, award-nominated, sheesh) musical comedy show called "Chronic."
+In doing that I had to give up my sense of fear and shame, and I must say I haven't missed them.

 So the next time you hear someone say "giving up is not an option," remember this:

 Of course, giving up is an option!
 Choosing NOT to give up wouldn’t be worth anything if it wasn't.
 Sometimes it's even the best option.
 Just ask the Japanese in World War 2.
 Knowing when to fight and when to surrender is not called quitting, it's called being smart.

 Giving up can be an act of kindness to yourself.
 Giving up might even be an act of love.
 And, like all acts of love you perform upon yourself, it’s nobody else's business but yours.
 You can give up as completely and as often as you want.

 Give up for a couple of minutes each hour.
 Give up for 2 hours at the start and end of each day.
 Give up for a week or a month.
 Give up for a whole year if you have to.
 Give up for exactly as long as you need to, to get giving up out of your system.